 Heavy-duty plastic bags, like those meant for trash and yard debris, can be used in a surprisingly wide variety of ways to help ensure your survival during a disaster situation like an earthquake, hurricane, or even Zombie outbreak.
-These light-weight, extremely low cost, readily available, and incredibly versatile tools should be in every B.O.B. and E-kit.
+These light-weight, extremely low cost, readily available, and incredibly versatile tools should be in every B.O.B.
+(Bug Out Bag) and Emergency kit.

 We’ve listed a few of our favorite survival uses for plastic bags, but keep in mind that this everyday item is only limited by your imagination… and whether or not you happen to have a few on hand.

 While it might be the first thing that comes to mind when you think of a trash bag or yard debris bag; a clean, unused bag can be used for a wide variety of medical purposes.